FlavF/PortfolioV2/readme.md

 ### Pages

 ---
+partials
 - header : logo and darkmode button
 - footer : to contact and follow
 - aside : menu

+pages
 - homepage : aside with menu, photo, menu
 - about : CV details and CV.pdf
 - link : links useful